xebia/VisualReview/README.md

 ## Features in development
 For our current- and future development focus, see the [wiki](https://github.com/xebia/VisualReview/wiki/Milestones).
-## VisualReview Enterprise

-In addition we are also working on an Enterprise edition of VisualReview.
-This edition will contain all the features of the open source edition and adds enterprise features such as user authentication, access from the cloud, enterprise support and more.
-We will release more details in the future.
-In the meantime, you can contact us at [visualreview@xebia.com](mailto:visualreview@xebia.com) to receive updates.

 ## How to contribute
 To run or build the project from source, see [this wiki page](https://github.com/xebia/VisualReview/wiki/Building-and-running-from-source).